NEWF FILM

 The aim of the NEWF Dive & Story Labs is to provide dive training and film workshops for filmmakers, storytellers and scientists in order to broaden the scope of these talented individuals by providing them with accredited diving certifications as well as and insight into the development and production of underwater films.
-These Labs are run in partnership with Nature Environment & Wildlife Filmmakers (NEWF), who have hosted a number of Underwater Dive Labs based in South Africa and more recently one in Tanzania, with participants from across the continent.
-All participants of this Lab will also become an Ocean Ambassadors with us as well as NEWF fellows.
+These Labs are run in partnership with Nature Environment & Wildlife Filmmakers (NEWF), who have hosted a number of Storytelling, Film & Dive Labs based in South Africa with participants from across the continent.

 3rd-13th Dec 2021